-- Union painting contractors must follow the collective bargaining agreement that guarantees a set hourly wage and prevents unfair working conditions.
-If a contractor violates the union constitution or collective bargaining agreement, you can report problems to a union steward.
+- Union painting contractors must follow the collective bargaining agreement that guarantees the set hourly wage and prevents unfair working conditions.
+If a contractor violates the union constitution or collective bargaining agreement, you can report it to a union steward.
 If a contractor decides not to pay you, the union will make sure you get your money.

 - Apprentices get three years of free training through the mandatory apprentice program.
 In trade school, painters learn all aspects of the trade including color mixing, taping, spray painting, drywall, wood finishing, and wallpaper and industrial painting.

-- Apprentices begin working at a reasonable wage and receive steady raises as they progress through the trade school program.
+- Apprentices begin working at a reasonable starting wage and receive steady wage increases as they progress through the trade school program.
 The wage is guaranteed no matter what contractor you work for.
-Upon graduation, the apprentice is awarded their journeyman card and begins earning full scale.
+Upon graduation, the apprentice is awarded their journeyman card and begins earning the full wage.

 Cons of Being a Union Painter

-- The insurance benefits and pension are great, but you won't receive them if you can't find steady work.
-A certain number of work hours are required each quarter to receive benefits.
+- The insurance benefits and pension are great, but you won't receive them if you can't find steady work because a certain number of work hours are required each quarter to receive them.

-- Contractors often lay off apprentices after they complete their three-year apprentice program to avoid having to pay them journeyman wages when they graduate.
-This is because apprentice wages cost less.
+- Contractors can lay off apprentices after they complete their three-year apprentice program to avoid paying them journeyman wages when they graduate.
+This can happen because apprentice wages cost far less than journeyman wages.

 - A journeyman painter is expensive.
-With union benefits and hourly wages factored in, a journeyman painter costs roughly $500 per day.
-These high costs can make it difficult for a seasoned painter to find work unless the painter is highly skilled or is related to someone at a painting company who can bring them in.
+With union benefits and hourly wages factored in, a journeyman painter costs a company $500 or more per day.
+These high costs can make it difficult for a seasoned painter to find steady work unless the painter is highly skilled or is related to someone at a painting company who can bring them in.

 - Payment of union dues must continue while you're unemployed, and failure to pay dues results in suspension.
 Dues must be paid every three months.
-In 2017, quarterly dues in Chicago were $144.
+In 2021, quarterly union dues in Chicago were $152.

 - There is no paid vacation or sick time.